-Since 1996, the board has offered trained administrative law judge mediators, at no cost to the parties, to help settle disputes without formal litigation.
-The number of mediations completed has grown since the program's inception.
-Nearly 490 mediations were completed in 2009.
+Since 1996, the board has offered trained administrative law judge mediators and facilities, at no cost, to help settle disputes without formal litigation.
+Historically, the mediators completed about 250 mediations per year; this number was greater than 400 for 2011.
+This increase is in part due to a change in how mediations are counted.
 Most mediated cases deal with complex issues: mental stress claims, occupational disease claims, claims about permanent total disability, and claims with additional issues such as employment rights or other civil actions (tort, contract, etc.).
 Adding to that complexity, the average mediation deals with 1.2 hearing requests.
-More than 89 percent of 2009 mediations resulted in settlement.
+About 90 percent of 2011 mediations resulted in settlement.